Arzenos/Arzenos/README.md

 > **"Infrastructure as Code is like sleep: you only notice it when it's missing."**

-I am an Informatics student with a focus on System Administration and Automation.
+I am an Informatics Engineering student with a focus on System Administration and Automation.
 I enjoy solving infrastructure problems and building efficient pipelines.

 - 🔭 I’m currently working on **Mojii Desktop Partner** and **My First CI/CD Project**
 - 👯 I’m looking to collaborate on **System Infrastructure**